 (b) declines to deal with any matter,

-the Chief Judge is to nominate a District Court Judge or a Commissioner of the District Court to be a Liquor Licensing Court Judge for such period, or in respect of such applications or matters, as may be specified in the instrument of appointment.
+the Chief Judge is to nominate a District Court judge or a Commissioner of the District Court to be a Liquor Licensing Court judge for such period, or in respect of such applications or matters, as may be specified in the instrument of appointment.

 [Section 9 inserted by No. 27 of 2000 s.
 11.]